jon-jacky/home/computing.md

   designing and programming.
 One way to look at this is that we are genetically much better set up to cope than to learn.
 So familiar-plus-pain is acceptable to most people. ...

+- <http://www.vpri.org/pdf/m2004001_power.pdf> - The Power of Context -
+  Alan Kay recalls the ARPA/PARC heyday, with pictures and bibliography.

+  "(At PARC we avoided) putting  any  externally  controlled  system,  in- house  or  out,  on  one's  critical  path. ...
+Thus, virtually all the PARC hardware ... and software ... were completely  built inhouse by these few dozen researchers.

+  This  sounds  disastrous, (because) in programming there is a widespread first order theory that one shouldn't build one's own tools, languages, and especially operating systems.
+This is true --- an incredible amount of time and energy has gone down these ratholes.
+On the second hand, if you *can* build your own tools, languages, and operating systems you *absolutely should* because the leverage that can be obtained (and often the time not wasted in trying to fix other people's not quite right tools) can be incredible."

  2 Sep 2019  <a name="2-Sep-2019"></a>